irumeria/StationarySE/README.md

 -2.852043619183923 hatree for He atom -38.39474787071248 hatree for C atom
 ```

 ## On progress

 1. Implement the open-shell system for Hartree-fock Method
-2. Try the Hartree-fock Method in moleculars
+2. Adapt the Hartree-fock Method in moleculars using other symmetric option instead of Spherical